Best Boracay Activities for Families

 Where the Paraw boat tours offer a great way to see the island of Boracay, enjoying a beautiful Boracay sunset with a loud motor as a soundtrack isn’t exactly paradise.
 Enter the Paraw sailboats.
 These boats are the traditional boat style of the Philippines, and they haven’t changed much through the years.
 The outriggers come lined with mesh bottoms, perfect for kicking back and relaxing while the sun paints a picture in the sky.

 And remember the typhoon that I mentioned earlier?
 Well, the grey skies parted, ever so briefly during our Paraw sunset sailing adventure.
-We hit the waters with no expectations of a sunset but were greeted with just enough colour to get us excited.
+We hit the waters with no expectations of a sunset but were greeted with just enough color to get us excited.

 Surf or SUP off Boracay Beach